Nomination Process!

 • The nominee has significantly improved BAME staff development or BAME patient clinical outcomes.
 (250 words max.)

 B.A.M.E.
-Midwife of the Year
+Midwife of the Year - Sponsored by the NMC

 The person is considered a role model by their team or organisation in ensuring high quality and compassionate midwifery practice and ensuring a proactive approach to reducing inequities in service provision for B.A.M.E. patients or staff development.